-The infra-red sensor and all other circuit components are mounted on a single printed circuit board within a steel screening box.
+The infra-red sensor and other circuit components are mounted on a single printed circuit board within a stainless steel screening box.
 The box is filled with epoxy resin to form a rugged opto-electronic assembly.

-The encapsulated assembly is in turn contained within a two-part impact-resistant glass reinforced moulded plastic housing, Fig. 2, designed to give a level of ingress protection to IP67.
-The complete detector may be mounted on an optional adjustable stainless steel bracket which allows a wide range of adjustment in two axes or the detector may be fitted directly to a suitable surface.
+The encapsulated assembly along with an encapsulated interface unit is in turn contained within a two-part impactresistant glass reinforced moulded plastic housing, as shown in Figs. 2 and 3, designed to give a level of ingress protection to IP67.
+The complete detector may be mounted on an optional stainless steel bracket which allows a wide range of adjustment in two axes or the detector may be fitted directly to a suitable surface.

-The front section of the enclosure contains the encapsulated electro-optical assembly which is connected to the terminal blocks by a small cableform.
+The front section of the enclosure contains the encapsulated electro-optical assembly and the interface unit which is connected to the terminal blocks by a small cableform.
 Two sapphire windows are fitted in the front of the housing.
 The upper window allows infra-red radiation to fall on the sensor and the LED alarm indicator is visible through the lower window.